skarab42/odmt/README.md

   - Execute the `odmt` tool.
   - And show the result at `./output/merged.dxf`.

+## Options
-## Set input files and/or directories
+### Set input files and/or directories
 One or more files :
 `odmt --input path/to/file1.dxf path/to/file2.xdf`

 Mixing files an directories :
 `odmt --input path/to/dir1 path/to/file1.xdf path/to/dir2`

-Directories is allways scanned recursively
+Directories is allways scanned recursively.

+### Set output file
-## Set output file
+Set the new output file path (with the extension) :
-`odmt --output new/output/destination`
+`odmt --output new/output/destination.dxf`

-## Set search filters
+### Set search filters
-Merge only files matching this filters.
+Merge only files matching `.dxf` file extenssion :
 `odmt --search *.dxf`

+Merge only files matching customs `.merge.dxf` and `.scad.dxf` file extenssions :
 `odmt --search *.merge.dxf *.scad.dxf`

-## Set ignore filters
+### Set ignore filters
-Set ignored files and/or directories filters.
+Ignore all files wite `.ignore.dxf` extenssion :
 `odmt --ignore *.ignore.dxf`

+Ignore all dxf files stating by a `_` and all files/directories containing `backup` and/or `old` keywords in here name :
 `odmt --ignore _*.dxf *backup* *old*`

-## Set colors table
+### Set colors table
-Set the indexed layers color table, see [AutoCAD Color Index](http://sub-atomic.com/~moses/acadcolors.html) for more information.
+Set the indexed layers color table :
 `odmt --colors 1 2 3 20 90`

+See [AutoCAD Color Index](http://sub-atomic.com/~moses/acadcolors.html) for an complete list.

-## No layers
+### No layers
-If set, all files will be merged into the same layer.
+Merged all files into the same layer :
 `odmt --nolayers`

-## Just convert LINE to POLYLINE
+### Just convert LINE to POLYLINE
-By passing a single input file to `odmt` it is possible to just convert is continuous LINE to one POLYLINE.
+By passing a single input file to `odmt` it is possible to just convert is continuous LINE to POLYLINE.

+Convert and save a new file :
 `odmt --input file.dxf --output new_file.dxf`

-or overwrite the old
+Convert and overwrite the old file :
 `odmt --input file.dxf --output file.dxf`